turboSMTP/turboSMTP-csharp/USAGE.md

 ## Delete Multiple Suppressions

-The **DeleteRange** method is an asynchronous operation that handles the process of removing multiple email addresses from the suppressions list.
+The **DeleteRangeAsync** method is an asynchronous operation that handles the process of removing multiple email addresses from the suppressions list.
 The method takes a list of *email addresses to remove from the suppresions list* as input and returns a boolean result, that indicates if the deletion was successful.

 ```csharp
 var testEmailAddresses = new List<string>()